 Common Name: Pasque Flower

-Pulsatilla vulgaris is a Perennial up to 0.20 metres tall.
+Pulsatilla vulgaris is a perennial plant that can grow up to 0.20 metres tall.

 The plant is slightly toxic, the toxins are dissipated by heat or by drying the plant[

 Repeated handling of the plant can cause skin irritation in some people[